jupyter-book/jupyter-book/docs/content/execute.md

     nb_execution_mode: auto
 ```

-Both of the above configuration are global, for per-file use `execution_mode` key.
+Both of the above configurations are global, for per-file use `execution_mode` key.

 This will only execute notebooks that are missing at least one output.
 If the notebook has *all* of its outputs populated, then it will not be executed.